 When To Visit Sri Lanka

 Asking about the best time to visit Sri Lanka means asking the trickiest question of all.
 I don’t think I can answer that.
 Sri Lanka has two different monsoon seasons, and for those who are not accustomed to them it is hard to sort them out.
-In any case, some of the places to visit in Sri Lanka get lots of rain throughout the year.
+In other words, no matter when you go you are bound to get some level of rain.
+I went in September, and it rained quite a bit.
+I went again between October and November, and it rained a lot.

 Getting A Visa For Sri Lanka